 Women are taking over the world, and not a minute too soon.
 As part of the workforce, women are demanding to be taken seriously and are fighting for equal pay for equal work.
 What makes drug dealing any different?
 Maybe it’s because men stereotype women as petite, polite, and harmless.
 It's hard enough being a female boss in a corporate environment.
 Imagine doing so in the rough and tumble world of drug dealing.
 The notorious female drug dealers on this list stepped into shoes traditionally filled by men.
 They made names for themselves in the underground drug world—for better or worse.
+So post up with your weed or vape and get your daily dose of drug history.

 Julia Diaco was arrested in 2004 at the age of eighteen for the alleged sale of marijuana, cocaine, hallucinogenic mushrooms, and LSD—all out of her NYU dorm room!
 Luckily, her father sold their $2.5 million New Jersey waterfront mansion in order to post bail and keep his “Pot Princess” out of prison.
 Arrested after agreeing to a cocaine deal with an undercover cop near her dorm, she faced up to 25 years in prison if convicted.
 She somehow received just five years of probation upon the completion of a drug rehab and education program.
 Julia is currently pursuing a rap career because—well—of course she is.